Onit Documentation

 • Renaming it to Pending Approval.

 • Unselecting the Auto Advance on Approval Completion checkbox in the Rules section.
 This property is used to automatically advance a Record to the subsequent Phase after it has received approval.
-For this basic app we’ll unselect it and require that our Records be manually advanced.
+For this basic app, we’ll unselect it and require that our Records be manually advanced.

 You’ll notice that our Roles have automatically been added to the Roles section of this first phase.
 Note that every Role must be associated with a single phase as this will determine when in a Record’s workflow participants with that role become active.